-My lesson there was fantastic because I had to develop a lot of skills within change management, leadership communication and a lot of mood management.
+My lesson there was fantastic because I had to develop a lot of skills in change management, leadership communication and a lot of mood management.
 People wanted the employment brand ready and I just couldn’t give it to them.
 So it was a hard lesson but it helped me grow.
 The second part of this is you can’t do much if you’re sitting in one single department.
-So I report to the Human Resources team, which is a very strong and innovative team, but the lesson I learned was to ‘move things’ when i partnered with our Chief HR Officer, our Chief Brand Officer, and our Chief Marketing Officer at every business line.
-So the success of a great employment brand depends on the strong partnerships beyond HR, because we all make this brand and we all have this know-how that we can just collaborate and learn from each other and accelerate each other’s agenda with this.
-As I said, this organisation is great at collaborating so once I understood how to get everyone to collaborate, it got us great results.
+So I report to the Human Resources team, which is a very strong and innovative team, but the lesson I learned was to ‘move things’ when I partnered with our Chief HR Officer, our Chief Brand Officer, and our Chief Marketing Officer at every business line.
+So the success of a great employment brand depends on the strong partnerships beyond HR because we all make this brand and we all have this know-how that we can just collaborate and learn from each other and accelerate each other’s agenda with this.
+As I said, this organization is great at collaborating so once I understood how to get everyone to collaborate, it got us great results.

 Do you pool employer branding budgets with marketing?